 Founded in 1942 by five physicians, Ochsner Health System is one of the largest independent academic health systems in the United States and the largest health system in the Gulf South.
-With 40 hospitals owned, managed and affiliated, more than 100 health centers, nearly 25,000 employees, over 4500 employed and affiliated physicians in more than 90 medical specialties and subspecialties, Ochsner is Louisiana's largest health system and largest private employer.
+With 30 hospitals owned, managed and affiliated, more than 60 health centers, nearly 17,000 employees, over 2,300 affiliated physicians in more than 90 medical specialties and subspecialties, Ochsner is Louisiana's largest health system and largest private employer.
 Ochsner serves patients from across Louisiana, every state in the nation, and more than 80 different countries.
 Ochsner is also home to the Ochsner Clinical School, University of Queensland with over 400 students.